Frequently Asked Questions

 Q. What happens in the event of a hurricane?

-A. It is rare for a cruise cancellation to occur due to an impending hurricane.
+A. The 2019 SuperCruise takes place in January, which is outside of the Atlantic hurricane season (which runs from June through November).
+It is rare for a cruise cancellation to occur due to an impending hurricane.
 Typically, an itinerary deviation is implemented to avoid a storm.
-Please note that our 2019 sailing will take place in the month of January, which is outside of the Atlantic hurricane season.

 Q. Will I experience motion sickness?